AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 While performing a search,  the option Unenroll > Bulk in the  Actions drop-down list is disabled for the  Course/Learning Program.

-# Share QR code with learners to enroll, complete or both {#shareqrcodewithlearnerstoenrollcompleteorboth}
+## Share QR code with learners to enroll, complete or both {#shareqrcodewithlearnerstoenrollcompleteorboth}

 Administrators in Adobe Learning Manager can share the QR codes with learners to quickly enroll into the course.
-The three different QR codes are used to mark the ‘enrollment’, ‘completion’ or ‘enrollment & completion’ of a course.
+The three different QR codes are used to mark the 'enrollment', 'completion' or 'enrollment & completion' of a course.

 Learners can simply use the Adobe Learning Manager device app to scan the respective QR code.